Qiskit/qiskit-ibm-runtime/docs/how_to/backends.rst

 To find your available systems and simulators on **IBM Cloud**, view the `Compute resources page <https://cloud.ibm.com/quantum/resources/your-resources>`__.
 You must be logged in to see your available compute resources.
 You are shown a snapshot of each backend.
 To see full details, click the backend name.
 You can also search for backends from this page.

 To find your available systems and simulators on **IBM Quantum Platform**, view the `Compute resources page <https://quantum-computing.ibm.com/services/resources>`__.
 You are shown a snapshot of each backend.
 To see full details, click the backend name.
 You can also sort, filter, and search from this page.

 Specify a backend when running a job
 ---------------------------------------

-To specify a backend when running a job, add the ``backend`` option when starting your session.
+If you are using a runtime session, add the ``backend`` option when starting your session.
 For details about working with sessions, see `Run a primitive in a session <run_session.html>`__.

 .. code-block:: python